-(h) Helicopter
+(j) Helicopter

-- (i) The Employer may enter into agreements with other television stations to broadcast or license the right to broadcast helicopter traffic, helicopter news and other footage or material shot from a helicopter or other aircraft. - (ii) When the Employer rents a helicopter or other aircraft on its own, any person operating the camera equipment thereon for broadcast functions shall be an employee covered by this Agreement except as provided by subparagraph (d), "Specialized Equipment," and provided that a qualified person who can operate the necessary equipment is readily available. - (iii) This subparagraph (g) shall cease to exist March 31, 2012 unless specifically extended in writing during the 2012 negotiations. - (iv) The parties reserve their respective positions as per subparagraph (i), "Other Third Party Arrangements."
+(i) The Employer may enter into agreements with other television stations to broadcast or license the right to broadcast helicopter traffic, helicopter news and other footage or material shot from a helicopter or other aircraft.

+(ii) When the Employer rents a helicopter or other aircraft on its own, any person operating the camera equipment thereon for broadcast functions shall be an employee covered by this Agreement except as provided by subparagraph (d), "Specialized Equipment," and provided that a qualified person who can operate the necessary equipment is readily available.

-(i) Other Third Party Arrangements
+(k) Other Third Party Arrangements